Understanding Counselling for Supporting Mental and Emotional Health

 Talking About Problems Makes Them Worse

 Many people fear that discussing their problems will make them feel worse.
-While it can be uncomfortable to talk about difficult emotions, it is often the first step toward healing.
+While it can be uncomfortable to talk about difficult emotions, it is often the first step towards understanding our situation and creating change.
+We will go at your pace and I only ever need to hear what you feel I need to know to have the conversation you want to have.

 Only Certain People Go to Therapy

-Recognizing when to seek counseling is an important step in the healing process.
-Here are some signs that it may be time to reach out for help:
+Recognizing when to seek counseling is an important step in the process personal Here are some signs that it may be time to reach out for help, this list is not exhaustive.

 Finding the Right Therapist